Nile Wilson: 2015 World Championships

 Wilson competed at the 2015 Gymnastics World Championships in Glasgow.
 He placed tenth all around in qualification with 88.365, but did not advance due to the two per country rule.
 Wilson competed on three apparatus in the team final: Still Rings (14.933), Parallel Bars (15.033) and Horizontal bar (14.833), contributing to the team silver medal.
 Wilson also qualified to the Parallel Bars final, placing 8th with a score of 15.233.

 2016 Summer Olympics

 Wilson competed at the AT&T American Cup on 5 March 2016.
 He struggled in the competition, receiving execution scores below eight on three apparatuses.
 He did, however, receive the third highest score on parallel bars, scoring 15.266.
 He came fifth overall with a score of 84.131.

 On 12 July 2016, Wilson was named to the 2016 Olympic team along with Louis Smith, Max Whitlock, Kristian Thomas and Brinn Bevan.
-At the 2016 Olympics, Wilson became the first British gymnast to win the bronze medal at the horizontal bar event, with a score of 15.466.
+At the 2016 Olympics, Wilson became the first British gymnast to win the bronze medal on the horizontal bar, with a score of 15.466.